aelkouhen/aelkouhen.github.io/_posts/cockroachdb-ai/2026-02-20-cockroachdb-ai-rag.md

 ### Agentic RAG

 Agentic RAG embeds autonomous AI agents into the pipeline.
 The LLM acts as an intelligent orchestrator that plans, reasons iteratively, invokes tools, and adapts its retrieval strategy in real time based on intermediate results.
-The pipeline runs across three concurrent lanes.
+The pipeline runs across three lanes — **Planning** (steps 1–3), **Multi-source Retrieval** (steps 4–5), and **Iterative Reasoning & Self-Correction** (steps 6–9).

-**Planning**

 1. The **User Query** arrives at the **Agent Planner**, which analyses intent and scope.
 2. The planner decomposes the query into **Sub-Questions**, each addressable by a specific retrieval source or tool.
 3. The **Tool Selector** routes each sub-question to the appropriate backend.

-**Multi-source Retrieval**

 4. Retrieval executes in parallel across four sources: **Vector DB** (CockroachDB for semantic search), **Web Search** (real-time), **APIs & Tools** (structured data), and **Code Executor** (programmatic computations).
 5. All results are aggregated into a **Retrieved Context** package passed to the reasoning lane.

-**Iterative Reasoning & Self-Correction**

 6. The **LLM Reasoner** processes the context and produces a **Draft Answer**.
 7. A decision gate asks: **"Need more info?"** — if YES, the agent loops back to step 3 with a refined sub-question and reruns retrieval.
 8. If NO, the **Evaluator Agent** assesses quality: **"Relevant & Complete?"** — if NO, the answer is refined and re-evaluated.